RYOT

-RYOT /ˈraɪət/ (or, riot) is an American immersive media company founded in 2012 by Bryn Mooser, David Darg, Molly DeWolf Swenson and Martha Rogers, based in Los Angeles.
+RYOT /ˈraɪət/ (or, riot) was an American immersive media company founded in 2012 by Bryn Mooser, David Darg, Molly DeWolf Swenson and Martha Rogers, based in Los Angeles.
 It specializes in documentary film production, commercial production, virtual reality and augmented reality.

 In April 2016, RYOT was acquired by HuffPost.
 In May 2021, RYOT was acquired by Apollo Global Management alongside other Verizon Media properties for $5 billion.
 The transaction was closed on September 1, 2021.